About April

 She is a Burkart Artist, and currently plays on a Burkart 998 Elite flute with 14k gold tone holes and platinum headjoint.

 Her debut solo CD, Flûte Agréable, was released on the Crystal Records label in 2005.
 April’s second solo CD , Flute Horizons, is a collaboration with the BYU Chamber Orchestra featuring her as soloist in four concerti, two of which were written for her.
-Most recently, she released Garden of Joys and Sorrows on the Bridge label with her flute-viola-harp trio, Hat Trick.
-This recording received a nod at the 2017 Grammy Awards when the trio’s producer, David Frost, won “Producer of the Year, Classical.”
+Recently, she released two CDs (Garden of Joys and Sorrows and Big Sky) on the Bridge Records label with her flute-viola-harp trio, Hat Trick.
+Garden of Joys and Sorrows received a nod at the 2017 Grammy Awards when the trio’s producer, David Frost, won “Producer of the Year, Classical.”
 Hat Trick‘s CD was one of his nine recording credits for the year.
+In 2025, her flute and piano CD, Torrential Raindance, will be released on the Urtext Digital Classics label.
+On this most recent CD, she is flute soloist; three-time Grammy-nominated composer/pianist Miguel del Aguila collaborates with her in a program of his own music for flute with piano.

 As a young flutist, April won many competitions, including the Jefferson Symphony Young Artist, MTNA and Cincinnati Philharmonia Concerto Competitions.